Department of Scientific and Industrial Research (United Kingdom): Foundation

 By order in council of 28 July 1915 authority for such an organisation was vested in a committee of the Privy Council consisting at first of six ministers and three other privy councillors in their personal capacities.
 This new Committee for Scientific and Industrial Research was to be assisted by an Advisory Council, which in turn was assisted by certain advisory committees.
 As a first step, a scheme was devised for encouraging groups of firms to set up co-operative industrial research associations.
 For this purpose, a lump sum of £1 million, the 'Million Fund', was voted and an Imperial Trust was set up to administer it.
 Because of the close connection between education and research, the President of the Board of Education was nominated as vice-president of the committee of the Privy Council, and the committee's staff and accommodation were at first provided by the board.
-With the increasing importance of the industrial side of research, these initial arrangements soon became inadequate.
-Consequently, in December 1916 a separate Department of Scientific and Industrial Research was created, having its own parliamentary vote but responsible to Parliament through the Lord President of the Council.

 Once the full four-tier organisation of the committee of the council, the Advisory Council, the Imperial Trust and the department was established.
 In 1928 the committee of council was reconstituted with an entirely ministerial membership; otherwise, the organisation survived with only small changes until the 1950s.

-The department was responsible for the organisation, development and encouragement of scientific and industrial research and the dissemination of its results.
+With the increasing importance of the industrial side of research, these initial arrangements soon became inadequate.
+Consequently, in December 1916 a separate Department of Scientific and Industrial Research was created, having its own parliamentary vote but responsible to Parliament through the Lord President of the Council.The department was responsible for the organisation, development and encouragement of scientific and industrial research and the dissemination of its results.
 It worked by encouraging and supporting scientific research in universities, technical colleges and other institutions, establishing and developing its own research organisations for investigation and research relative to the advancement of trade and industry, and taking steps to further the practical application of the results of research.
 It could make grants for the purposes of any of these functions.